 Please note that this is a general estimate, and the actual development time may be longer or shorter depending on how exactly each of the features should be implemented.
 Moreover, the price may differ too, depending on your development team’s rate.

 We hope that this comprehensive guide answers your question about how to build a marketplace app.
 Let’s summarize the key steps:

 Apparently, building a marketplace can seem a challenging task.
 Still, things start looking very promising if you have a reliable software development company to take up your project.

 The first reason for building a marketplace is the diversity of revenue strategies.
 There are many monetization models to choose from: commission, membership, listing fees, advertisements, etc. Second, online marketplaces are known for their quick expansion.
-Provided that everything is working fine from the beginning, the number of buyers and sellers will increase rapidly.
+Provided that everything is working fine from the beginning, the number of buyers and sellers will be increasing rapidly.
 Finally, since marketplace owners do not have inventory, they are free from any issues that come with its management.
-The same goes for delivery and logistics.
+The same goes for delivery or logistics.
 Vendors are dealing with these processes.
 The marketplace owner is responsible for providing an online platform that connects buyers with sellers.

 Syndicode has been building marketplaces since 2014.
 Over these years, we have built dozens of e-commerce platforms of any complexity for a number of industries.
 All of them paid off quickly and turned into profitable businesses.
 In addition, we have accumulated vast experience in holding discovery sessions successfully.
-It means we have learned to collect the basic requirements from customers and offer them the most suitable technical solutions in a fast and convenient way.
-This approach allowed us to define how to build marketplaces that meet specific customers’ demands and bring value to the end-users.
+It means that we have learned to collect the basic requirements from customers and offer them the most suitable technical solutions in a fast and convenient way.
+This approach allowed us to define how to build marketplaces that both meet specific customers’ demands and bring value to the end-users.